lechimp-p/dicto.php/README.md

   a database.
 If set, a new database is created in `project.storage` for every commit hash and existing databases are used when analysing the same commit again.
 Defaults to false, i.e. dicto reindexes on every run.
+* **analysis.store_results**: A boolean to determine, if the results of the analysis should be stored in database for analysis spanning more than one run.
+Defaults to true.
 * **analysis.report_stdout**: A boolean telling whether the results of the analysis are written to stdout.
 Defaults to true.
 * **analysis.report_database**: A boolean telling whether the results of the